As passionate as I can be about things, I’ve only just begun to connect with the spectrum of emotions I had buried all my life under the stoicism.

 Fast-forward 50 years.
 The man who campaigns to build a wall and protect the nation’s borders wins the presidency.

 But I get it.
 If I had grown up on Wisconsin cheese, if my grandparents and great-greats were all white, I wouldn’t be necessarily racist for not flinching at threats against immigrants.
 After all, these are other people.
 Not the ones you have Bible Study with, the ones your kids have sleepovers with, not the friends you gather over a latte.
-They are characters in the margins of your life, the check-out girl at Walmart you don’t look at, the day laborers you drive past in the rain, moving as on a reel.
-They are center stage only on TV and news media.
+They are characters in the margins of your life, the check-out girl at Walmart you don’t really look at, the day laborers you drive past in the rain, extras moving as on a reel.
+They are center stage only on TV and the news.

 And when you watch us Asian-Americans kick butt in school, take the stage with our awards.